-My personal choices and recommendations for a Rainmaker Platform alternative, are as follows:
+My personal choice and recommendation for a Rainmaker Platform alternative:

 if you’re looking to create an online course, Teachable is a good choice.
 What makes them stand apart from Thinkific, is that they have an iOS app that lets your members conveniently enjoy your course content on their mobile devices.
 Thinkific doesn’t have such an app.

 Furthermore, Teachable vs Thinkific handle your payments differently: Thinkific considers you to be the seller.
 Teachable acts as the seller.
 They’re the “marketplace”.
 As a result, Teachable will drastically simplify your accounting, as they simply send you a monthly payment, no matter how many customers you’ve sold your online courses to.
 If you’re in the EU, this means you don’t have to bother with the cumbersome EU VAT / One Stop VAT MOSS regulations.